7 Protein Options for Vegetarians

 Greek yogurt is by far my favorite, and contains a lot of protein.
 Traditional yogurt contains much less protein than any Greek yogurt on the market.
 Yogurt powder is traditionally used for making smoothies and can add additional protein with ease.

 Cottage cheese can be used in many recipes to add protein.
 It also pairs well when served alongside fruit or vegetables.
 Cottage cheese can be used to create a great filling for vegetarian lasagna.
-Cottage cheese can also be paired with a little honey and some dried nuts and fruit for a delicious protein packed breakfast!
+It can also be paired with a little honey and some dried nuts and fruit for a delicious protein-packed breakfast!

-Finally we have Whey Powder.
-A bi-product from the cheese making process.
+Whey powder is a bi-product from the cheese-making process.
 It is considered to be a complete protein and contains all the essential amino acids.
 Whey protein powder can be used to create protein pancakes, muffins and many other amazing dishes.
-I use a multi purpose whey powder in my home.
+I use a multipurpose whey powder in my home.
 It helps me to make dishes for my picky kids who never seem to want to eat anything with protein.
 Making protein pancakes with whey powder has helped ease my mind about the lack of protein they want to eat.

 Keep in mind when using whey powder for baking that it will take additional moisture to keep your baked goods from coming out dry and rubbery.
 It is something you will likely have to search for a reputable recipe for.
 Or do as I do and test recipes until you find one that works for you.